Recursively rekey ansible-vault encrypted files and in-line variables

 What is this?

-If you use Ansible Vault then you may have encountered the problem of needing to role your vault password.
+If you use Ansible Vault then you may have encountered the problem of needing to roll your vault password.
 Maybe you found it written down on a sticky note, maybe a coworker who knows it left the company, maybe you accidentally typed it into Slack when you thought the focus was on your terminal.
 Whatever, these things happen.

-The builtin tool Ansible provides,
+The built-in tool Ansible provides,

-file at a time.
+a time.
 To rekey everything in a large project you'd need to write a script that

 This is that script.